Energy Reorganization Act of 1974

-A later amendment to the Act also provided protections for employees, whistleblowers, who raise nuclear safety concerns.
+A later amendment to the Act also provided protections for employees, and whistleblowers, who raise nuclear safety concerns.
 Whistleblowers who believe they suffered retaliation for their protected activities have to file a written complaint with the United States Department of Labor (DOL) within 180 days of the first notice of the adverse action.
 The whistleblowers would later have a choice to have their claim heard by a DOL administrative law judge or to file a lawsuit in court and seek a trial to a judge or jury.

+Provisions of the act

+The Energy Reorganization Act of 1974 provided several policy elements regarding the Atomic Energy Commission and Nuclear Energy research.